Who this guide is for

 - Double check your messaging apps’ privacy settings.

 - Turn off message previews in your notifications:

-- Remember to make voice calls through end-to-end encrypted apps like Signal or Whatsapp.
+- Remember to make voice calls through end-to-end encrypted apps like Signal.

 Below are some basics that all journalists should consider.
-If you’re working on/in a particularly sensitive story/region (e.g. a whisteblower story in the US or China), you and your team should get an tailored training session from an expert.
+If you’re working on/in a particularly sensitive story/region (e.g. a whisteblower story), you and your team should get an tailored training session from an expert.